SmithAdjei8/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Javascript - Objects, Scopes and and Closures
+# Alx Javascript - Objects, Scopes and and Closures